 We rebuilt the catalog so buyers can filter by application, specification, or technical parameter and reach the right product in a few clicks.
 Product information moved off static files and onto the page, always current, accessible on any device, and visible to both search engines and the AI tools buyers increasingly use to shortlist suppliers before they ever contact a sales team.

-A prospect can now self-qualify against Yanmar's product range without needing to call anyone, and more of them get far enough along to actually reach out.
+A prospect can now self-qualify against Yanmar Marine International’s product range without needing to call anyone, and more of them get far enough along to actually reach out.

 A Multilingual Website That Works the Same Way in Every Market

-Both Yanmar Marine International and Yanmar Marine Europe went through a full redesign: clearer structure, better usability across devices, and multilingual capability built into the platform from the start.
+Both Yanmar Marine International and Yanmar Europe websites went through a full redesign: clearer structure, better usability across devices, and multilingual capability built into the platform from the start.

 Visitors switch languages without losing context.
 Content stays consistent across markets without separate microsites slowly going off-brand.